Mustafa-RS/VSD_FPGA_Workshop/README.md

 Now we can simulate the post-synthesis netlist!

-Open Vivado, new project. specificy the correct path

-add design source, select up_counter_post_synthesis.v & primitives.v

-add simulation source, select test_bench.v file
+Open Vivado, new project. specificy the correct path, add design source, select up_counter_post_synthesis.v & primitives.v, add simulation source, select test_bench.v file.

 We can open the test bench file on vivado and check to make sure everything has been defined correctly. then we can click run simulation.
 We can then see the output waveform, showing the counter counting up.

 We don't need to use Vivado to see this waveform and verilog simulator will suffice, but we need SOFA & OpenFPGA to run the scripts, output the post-sythesis simulation file, primitives for us to write the test bench file.